-[this interview was published in 2000.
-Since then, the cooperative has expanded beyond Oregon, reverted to its original name of Country Natural Beef, and includes well over 100 ranchers in the western states.]
+NOTE: this interview was published in 2000.
+Since then, the cooperative has expanded beyond Oregon, reverted to its original name of Country Natural Beef, and includes ranchers in several western states.

 BROTHERS, OREGON--Futurists and students of paradigm shifts have observed that the important and significant changes do not originate in the center, but along the edges--of knowledge, of belief, of institutional influence, of economic security.
 In the following interview, Doc and Connie Hatfield tell how and why the Oregon Country Beef cooperative started, what its goal was, and why it became successful.

 In the 1960s, the Hatfields moved from Enterprise, Oregon to a small irrigated ranch in Montana's Bitterroot Valley.
 Doc's large-animal veterinary practice was mostly occupied with the problems caused by inappropriate genetics and animal management.
 Connie tended a herd of 150 cows, which depended on heavy inputs of labor, fertilizer, and electricity to pump water to raise forage.
 In 1974, costs were way up and 500-pound steer calves were down to 28 cents a pound.

 They began seeking a place where cattle and land could function together in a more profitable and sustainable manner.
 In 1976 they bought a 25,000-acre ranch in the juniper-clad hills north of this high desert junction with its gas station, highway maintenance division, and one-room elementary school.
 Their phone was an 11-party radio phone that didn't always work.
 Their two children went 12 miles to school in Brothers.

 An hour away, the town of Bend was filling and spilling with urban people who cared about health, diet, and the natural beauty of the surrounding rangeland.

 Nine years later, in 1985, things still weren't very encouraging in the cattle business.